denoland/std/inventor-notebook/raw/scott/proposed-by-others.md

 # Proposals from Tom (2024-03-29)

 ## Repository & Process Management
-- Use pull requests for gold definitions to maintain quality
+- Use pull requests for domain definitions to maintain quality
 - Don't worry about Git complexity - everything can be rolled back
 - Keep shared space clean, separate from personal exploration areas